scottjustin5000/local-tunneller/README.md

 > Small utility to quickly spin up an ec-2 instance for local tunnelling.
 We use a cloudformation template to create our ec-2 instance and runs script to enable port forwarding.

 ### Prerequisites
 An AWS account with permissions to create ec-2 instances.
-It is also assummed that AWS key id and access key are set in the environment.
+It is also assumed that AWS key id and access key are set in the environment.
 Finally, to set up the ec-2 instance it is also required a valid key-pair exists.

 ### Usage
 To set up an instance for tunnelling run the following: